sumanmukherjee03/practice-and-katas/k8s/CKA/22-cluster-upgrade.README.md

 If a node goes offline and then came back online almost immediately, then the kubelet starts and restarts the pods on that node.

 However, if the node was offline for 5 mins or more then the pods are terminated from that node.
-If the pods on the node above were part of a replica set or a deployment then they are recreated or scheduled on other nodes.
+If the pods on the node above were part of a replica set or a deployment then they are recreated or rescheduled on other nodes.

 The time it takes for the controller manager to deem a pod as dead is known as the pod eviction timeout and is set on the kube-controller-manager.
 `kube-controller-manager --pod-eviction-timeout=5m0s ...`